alphauslabs/tmpdocs/docs/blueapi/apis/iam.md

 !!! info "API Reference"
     [https://alphauslabs.github.io/blueapidocs/#/Iam](https://alphauslabs.github.io/blueapidocs/#/Iam)

+The IAM API group provides the API for managing IAM-related resources and components in Blue.
 Check out this [page](https://alphauslabs.github.io/docs/iam/) to have an overview of how IAM works in Blue.
-The IAM API group provides the API to manage IAM-related components and resources of Blue.

 ## Group Root Users [WIP]